Code-the-Dream-School/intro-to-python-v1/lessons/11 - Final Project Part II/02_option_a_visualization.md

 ## A Minimal Working Example

 Run this before you touch your project.
-It uses fake data — the goal is to see a chart and understand the pattern, separately from your API data.
+It uses fake data; the goal is to see a chart and understand the pattern, separately from your API data.

 ```python
 import matplotlib.pyplot as plt